rokkino/ESP32-Serial-Recorder/README.md

-# ESP32-Serial-Recorder
+🎙️ ESP32-Serial-Recorder 🎛️

 A little program to record from the ESP32 in main purpose to train your AI with multiple sounds recordings

-Just open on VScode:
+🚀 How to Get Started:

+📋 Step 1: Prepare Your Environment

+VSCode Setup: Open the project in Visual Studio Code.
--run Pip install to install the missing libraries.
+Library Installation: Run Pip install to fetch any missing libraries.

--connect your ESP32 and install the .ino code.
+🔌 Step 2: Connect and Install

+ESP32 Connection: Link your ESP32 to your computer.
+Code Installation: Upload the .ino file onto your ESP32.

+🧩 Step 3: Synchronize with Arduino

--while Arduino is open, open VScode (i have issue to run the code on VScode if Arduino is not running).
+Ensure Arduino IDE is open while running the code in VSCode.
+(Note: There might be issues running the code on VSCode if Arduino IDE isn't active).

-Start recording!
+🎉 Ready, Set, Record!

+Now, you're all set to start your sound recording adventures! 🎤📈

+🔧 Hardware Specifications:

+Microphone Model: INMP444 I2s microphone.
+Optimal Performance: The provided code is finely tuned for the best sample rate and depth.
+Altering these settings may lead to issues.

+💡 It Works GREAT!

+📌 Microphone Connections:

+WS: Connect to pin 25
+SD: Connect to pin 33
+SCK: Connect to pin 32
+L/R: Ground (GND)